-- Pain and discomfort in your arm when the catheter is inserted - A warm feeling when the contrast agent is given. - On rare occasions a patient may also notice nausea, flickering before the eyes and a strange taste in the mouth - Chest pains - Shortness of breath - You may feel pain when the balloon is inflated during the artery dilation - When the procedure is done from the groin, you may notice discomfort as the puncture site in the groin artery is being closed.
+- Pain and discomfort in your arm when the catheter is inserted - A warm feeling when the contrast agent is given.
+On rare occasions a patient may also notice nausea, flickering before the eyes and a strange taste in the mouth - Chest pains and shortness of breath - Chest pain during PCI - When the procedure is done from the groin, you may notice discomfort as the puncture site in the groin artery is being closed.
 You will get painkillers and tranquillisers if needed.